Venture Capital and Growth Private Equity

 How do you apply for a SIV?

-From 1 July, Austrade will be able to nominate SIV applicants to DIBP along with the state and territory governments.
+From 1 July 2015, Austrade has been able to nominate SIV applicants to DIBP along with the state and territory governments.

 Individual state and territories may continue to apply additional criteria as part of their individual nomination processes prior to nominating a candidate to DIBP for the SIV.
 For further information on individual state and territory government nominations requirements please contact the relevant jurisdiction.